uilicious/uilicious-docs-v3/getting-started/Writing-and-Sharing-Tests/share-test-reports.md

+---
+# Write a short description about the page.
+This will be displayed on google search results.
+description: Learn how to share test reports for your UIlicious test runs.
+---

 # Share Test Reports

 Once you’ve tested your scripts, you may want to create and share your reports of previous test runs with your team.
 This section will cover creating and sharing detailed test reports with others.